 The San Marco Church and Convent were built in the fifteenth century for the Dominican order.
 Today the convent is home to a museum, the Museo di San Marco, where visitors can admire the frescoes of Fra Angelico.

 In 1436 Cosimo the Elder, the founder of the Medici dynasty, invited the Dominicans of Fiesole to move to Florence.
-He donated a site of a former Benedictine convent which had fallen into ruin after pope Eugene IV forced the friars to abandon the site in 1418.
+He donated a site of a former Benedictine convent, which had fallen into ruin after Pope Eugene IV forced the friars to abandon the site in 1418.
 In 1437 Cosimo the Elder commissioned architect Michelozzo with the reconstruction of the convent.
 Michelozzo created a straightforward complex with little ornamentation, arranged around a couple of rectangular cloisters.
 The reconstruction was completed in 1443.

 San Marco Church

 The Church of the San Marco Convent was completed around the same time.
-Here Michelozzo reused much of the existing structure, though some parts such as the apse, where completely rebuilt.
+Here Michelozzo reused much of the existing structure, though some parts, such as the apse, were completely rebuilt.
 The neoclassical front facade, facing Piazza San Marco, is of a much more recent date; it was built in the late eighteenth century by Giovanni Battista Paladini.
 The bell tower, completed in 1512, was designed by the Florentine architect and sculptor Baccio d’Agnolo.

 Noteworthy sights in the church include several 14th century paintings and the richly decorated altars.